-The family of Michael Hickmon, a youth football coach who was allegedly shot and killed by Aqib Talib’s brother Yaqub, is suing the former NFL star.
+Aqib Talib’s brother Yaqub is being sued by the family of Michael Hickmon, a youth football coach who was reportedly shot and killed by the former NFL star.

 Aqib Talib, the former NFL cornerback and now Dallas Cowboy, is facing a $1 million lawsuit.